yds12/x64-roadmap/tasks/inspect_binary/howto.md

 Perhaps it has to do with the zeroing of upper bits that we saw [earlier](../registers/reg3.asm).

+## C versus Assembly binaries

 Another interesting to compare, not even using these tools, is the size of the executables generated when we made standalone binaries (with a `_start` label) and when we linked with the C program.
 You can use the `ls -lh` command to check the sizes of files in a directory.

+Since the programs linked with our `caller.c` helper (using the `caller_c` script) are much larger than "pure" assembly programs, you can also look into the `.o` object files with `objdump`, which will be much smaller, as they don't have the instructions inserted by the `gcc`.